comfy/comfy-bootstrap-form/CONTRIBUTING.md

 - Try to keep your changes small.
 Consider making several smaller pull requests.
 - Don't forget to add necessary tests.
 - Update the README if necessary.
-- Add a line to the CHANGELOG for your bug fix or feature.

 You may find using demo application useful for development and debugging.